JoseFcoMH/riboseq_pipeline_gatfield/README.md

 `export PATH=$PATH:<path/to/>Snakemake_pipeline/script` # make scripts available everywhere

-Then, you can prepare the reference files:
+Prepare the reference files:

+`vi script/prepare_refs_[mouse/human].sh`

 `bash script/prepare_refs_[mouse/human].sh`

-And finally, you can run the pipeline:
+Run the pipeline:

 `snakemake --cores n`

-To run the pipeline on a cluster (e.g. Curnagl cluster of UNIL), you need to open a tmux session, activate your conda environment and run your snakemake command frontend. **Do not forget to create and edit a global profile and a workflow profile.**
+To run the pipeline on a cluster (e.g. Curnagl cluster of UNIL), you need to open a tmux session, activate your conda environment and run your snakemake command frontend. **Do not forget to create and edit a workflow profile.**

+`vi WorkFlowProfile/config.yaml`

 `tmux new-session -s snakepipe_session` # `tmux attach-session -t snakepipe_session` to attach and `tmux detach` to detach

 `conda activate snakepipe`

-`vi WorkFlowProfile/config.yaml`

 `snakemake --workflow-profile WorkFlowProfile/config.yaml --configfile config.yaml`